-- The abuser may offer children gifts or other treats. - The abuser may threaten the child, their family, friends or pets. - The abuser may entrap the child into thinking they have a special relationship or secret. - The child may be told that no one will believe an allegation. - The abuser may place the responsibility for the abuse onto the child so that there is a feeling of guilt. - The child may feel that if a disclosure is made the family will be split up. - The abuser may isolate the child and discourage the child from making relationships with others who could be told. - The child may be emotionally dependent upon the abuser and may fear losing them.
+- The abuser may offer children gifts or other treats. - The abuser may threaten the child, their family, friends or pets. - The abuser may trap the child into thinking they have a special relationship. - The abuser may persuade the child they have a special secret. - The abuser may place the responsibility for the abuse onto the child. - The child may be told no-one will believe them or any allegation they make. - The child may feel guilty. - The child may feel that if a disclosure is made the family will be split up.

+- The abuser may isolate the child. - The abuser may discourage the child from making relationships with others who could be told. - The child may be emotionally dependent upon the abuser and may fear losing them.